avsteele/C_Programming_Notes/public/2-Writing_Programs.md

 In the middle is a window showing the contents of the `main.c` text file.
 By convention `C` code files have file  names ending with `.c` or `.h`.

-THe dark window on the right is the window which will show the output of our program when we run it.
+The dark window on the right is the window which will show the output of our program when we run it.
 You can also type commands here as well.
 This is called the **Console**

 If you click the green button at the top you can see some things output in Console.
 You can do this now if you like or wait until we review the code first below.